urql-graphql/urql/docs/architecture.md

 ```

 The bindings that we've seen in [the "Basics" section](./basics/README.md) interact with [the
-`Client`](./api/core.md#client) directly and are a thin abstraction on top of it, but we've also
-seen some methods that can be called on it directly [on the "Core Usage"
+`Client`](./api/core.md#client) directly and are a thin abstraction on top of it.
+Though some methods can be called on it directly, as seen [on the "Core Usage"
 page](./basics/core.md#one-off-queries-and-mutations).

 When we send our queries or mutations to the `Client`, internally they will be managed as